TylerLaurenceau/Simple-Pricing-mock-up-using-HTML-CSS-/README.md

 *My first creation of a webpage mock-up.
 I've included the target webpage as well so feel free to take a look and compare.*

-What i've learned with during this project:
+What i've learned during this project:

 #HTML
 * Practiced typing a full page into HTML form scratch.